carloscastillom/BoM_generator/README.md

 # BoM_Creator
 The company requires to create a BoM for every single Sales order.
-The task have to be done and I created the BoM creater, which makes the whole process more efficient
+I created the BoM creater, which makes the whole process more efficient

 Use of:
 xlwingz - integrates Excel and Python